-(Below is an excerpt from a confusing time in my life, written by myself, during the semester at Valpo in Spring of 2015.)
+Below, I write about a confusing time in my life, during my one semester at Valparaiso University in Spring of 2015.

-[Pulmonary Valve Regurgitation: blood flowing back into the heart before it goes to the lungs to get oxygen…caused by Pulmonary Hypertension (high blood pressure in the arteries)…caused my blood vessels to thicken…hearing a murmur…may need a new pulmonary valve (surgery)]
+[Pulmonary Valve Regurgitation: blood flowing back into the heart before it goes to the lungs to get oxygen…caused by Pulmonary Hypertension (high blood pressure in the arteries)…which causes blood vessels to thicken…hearing a murmur…may need a new pulmonary valve…surgery?]

-I transferred from USI to Valpo.
-I visited the Health Center on campus here at Valpo to get a new physical, as I was changing universities.
-Everything went as usual until the nurse practitioner told me she may have heard a heart murmur.
+In January of 2015, I transferred from USI to Valpo.
+I visited the Health Center on campus here at Valpo to get an updated physical.
+During the physical, the nurse practitioner told me she may have heard a heart murmur.
 I was in disbelief because I’ve been healthy and heart-strong all my life, being an endurance athlete.
 She said I would need to get it checked out.

 The next week, I went to a clinic on LaPorte Ave., close to campus.
-I got an EKG done by one doctor and another reviewed my results.
-He (the second doctor) noted my EKG (electrocardiogram) results were good, except for a little hitch in my heartbeat waves.
-He also noted that I had high blood pressure for a young, healthy, athlete, with no family history of this.
-I was referred to Dr. Shah, at a Med.
-Center on Roosevelt Rd.
+I got an EKG (electrocardiogram) done by one doctor and another reviewed my results.
+He (the second doctor) noted my EKG results were normal, except for a little hitch in my heartbeat waves.
+He also noted that I had slightly abnormally high blood pressure for a young, healthy, athlete, with no family history of it.
+I was then referred to Dr. Shah, at a medical center on Roosevelt Rd.

-Two weeks later, I did see the young Dr. Shah.
+Two weeks later, I saw the young Dr. Shah.
 He was outstanding.
 He talked to me about my heart and answered all of my questions.
 I felt comfortable around him.
 He seemed the most knowledgable of any of my doctors whom I’d seen so far.
 He checked my murmur and blood pressure.
-Each had gotten a little worse over the two weeks.
-He scheduled me for an ECO (echocardiogram), where they would rub gel in different places on my bare chest and get all different 3-D views of my heart on a screen.
+Each had gotten a little worse over the two weeks, as I continued to train.
+He scheduled me for an ECO (echocardiogram), where they would rub gel in different places on my bare chest and get all sorts of 3D views of my heart on a screen.
 This was to be done in two more weeks.

-Today, Feb 10, I got my ECO done by a lady doctor.
+Today, February 10, I got my ECO done by a female doctor.
 She said my heart was easy to read on the screen because I am fit.
-However, after the results were sent to Dr. Shah, he concluded this: my pulmonary valves are abnormally thick and have a moderate leakage of blood out of them.
-They are located on the dorsal side of my heart and lead to my lungs.
-My result?
-I will have to go in at a later date and get a TEE test done along with some blood work, in two separate appointments.
-I will be put to sleep and doctors will stick a camera down my throat and esophagus to get a better view of the dorsal side of my heart, my pulmonary valves.
-I was born with this.
-I’ve been active and fit all my life.
+However, after the results were sent to Dr. Shah, he concluded this: my pulmonary valves were abnormally thick and have a moderate leakage of blood out of them.
+The pulmonary valves are located on the dorsal side of the heart and lead to the lungs.